Why chose Open Roads Driving School?

 What is the MV3001 form and where do I get it?

-The MV3001 form is the document that verifies a student has fulfilled the classroom requirements and is 15 years and 6 months of age or older.
+The MV3001 form is the document that verifies a student has fulfilled the classroom requirements and is 15 years of age or older.
 The MV3001 form must be signed by an Open Roads Driving School representative before going to the local DMV.
 Students may NOT get the signed MV 3001 form prior to the start of their classroom session per state statutes.